Updated: | Published:

 What drew you to the Marketing team, communications, and brand management?

 I have always had a passion for advertising, for videos and for branding.
 Right after high school, I worked in copywriting for small businesses in Montreal.
 I went into English Literature and Communications at Concordia University because I wanted to pursue the more practical side of content creation and understand how to find the right audiences and build media that resonates with them.
-I actually did freelance work while pursuing my studies and got pretty handy with a camera, lights, sound equipment and other tools which proved useful when GURUS started doing videos.

 Every business and every NetSuite client is unique in their own way, which translates into having unique needs.
 That’s the beauty of marketing NetSuite as a solution for someone who comes from a creative background, it’s not as simple as promoting a product or service.